 Are you facing domestic violence charges in Tampa, or anywhere else in Hillsborough County or Florida?
-If so, and you happen to own firearms, you may be curious to know, “Will I be prohibited from possessing a firearm?”
-This is a valid question because under certain circumstances, an abuser can be prohibited from possessing firearms.
+If so, and you happen to own firearms, you may be curious to know how this may affect your ability to legally possess these.
+This is a valid question because, under certain circumstances, an abuser can be prohibited from possessing firearms.
 In fact, such persons are referred to as “prohibited possessors.”

 - Possess any firearms.